0art-vandelay0/Pierres-Treats/README.md

         ```bash
         $ dotnet add package Pomelo.EntityFrameworkCore.MySql -v 6.0.0
         ```
--   Try creating a `global.json` file in the Factory dir that contains the following code to override the default version, if your version exceeds .NET 6.0:<br>
+-   Try creating a `global.json` file in the PierresTreats dir that contains the following code to override the default version, if your version exceeds .NET 6.0:<br>
     <pre><code>{
         "sdk": {
             "version": "6.0.402"